 “It was a party.
 It was ‘Animal House,’ I don’t know what else to tell you about it,” says Brad Wavra, VP of Touring at Live Nation, which promoted “I Feel Good.”
 “It was a toga party.
 It was a Hawaiian luau.
 It was whatever you want to call it.
 And, by the way, he’s got an older audience, too.
 My mom and dad, your mom and dad coming out for date night.
 That also surprised me: Where did all these people come from at the upper end?
 And then the young thing is what put it over the top.”

-Entotal Agency was co-founded by Tom Muzquiz and Jorge Sanchez in 2016 and represents Pitbull.
+Entotal Agency was co-founded by Tom Muzquiz and Jorge Sanchez in 2016 and is in partnership with Pitbull.

 “A big part of this last tour that was very insightful for us was that it skewed very young,” says Muzquiz.
 “Armando’s shows bring a lot of energy and a lot of positivity.
 And we found out really quick on this last tour that a lot of his fans were chanting back a lot of his sayings on positivity, especially from songs like ‘Give Me Everything’ and ‘Time Of Our Lives.’”

-That positivity led to the “I Feel Good Tour” seeing success beyond their wildest teams.
+That positivity led to the “I Feel Good Tour” seeing success beyond their wildest dreams.

 “We were excited about the fan reaction to our package with Iggy Azalea, with Pitbull’s Globalization DJs and how the demographics of the audience have widened since his last tour,” says David Zedeck, co-head of United Talent Agency’s music department and Pitbull’s agent.
 “The tour was selling across multiple age groups and exceeded expectations not only in traditional ‘Pitbull’ markets, but across the tour.”